ARCHIVED: Overview of instructional technology resources for faculty and instructors at IU

 Campus teaching and learning centersPedagogical and instructional technologies consulting is available for faculty and instructors on every Indiana University campus through partnerships across the university between the Learning Technologies division of UITS and relevant campus units.

-For contact information, see Teaching and learning centers at each IU campus
+For contact information, see How do I contact the teaching and learning centers at each IU campus?

 Classroom Technology ServicesClassroom Technology Services (CTS) provides multimedia equipment and display devices, training, and support to those teaching in general purpose classrooms.
 CTS is responsible for the installation and operational integrity of the technology permanently installed in classrooms, and also makes available a limited range of mobile equipment.